mt-class/penn/project.md

 img: dore_babel
 img_link: http://en.wikipedia.org/wiki/Confusion_of_tongues
 caption: Gustav Dore, The Confusion of Tongues
-title: Final Project
+title: Term Project
 active_tab: project
 ---

-Final Project <span class="text-muted">The Ultimate Challenge</span>
+Term Project <span class="text-muted">The Ultimate Challenge</span>
 =============================================================

-Your final project is to design a homework assignment for next year’s class.
+Your term project is to design a homework assignment for next year’s class.
 You project will consist of the following components:

 1. A description of the problem, similar to the descriptions on the HW assignments
 1. A collection of data used to train a model, tune its parameters, and/or evaluate its performance